jdevoo/gen/README.md

 `gen -p role="an experienced MLOps architect" -f prompts/adr.sprompt "an architecture decision record for selecting between option 1 MLFlow and option 2 Weights & Biases for tracking data science experiments.
 The team includes 5 data scientists and maintains already 50 models in production.
 The team produces 5 new models per quarter.
 Models include regression models, classification models, computer vision models as well as time series models."`

 List known Gemini models by invoking tool
-`gen list known generative models`
+`gen -tool list known generative models`

+Solve problem through Python code execution
+`gen -code "What is the sum of the first 50 prime numbers?
+Generate and run code for the calculation, and make sure you get all 50."`

 Extract entities from text
 `w3m -dump https://lite.cnn.com/2024/07/27/asia/us-austin-trilateral-japan-south-korea-intl-hnk/index.html | gen -json -f - extract entities`